AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 ### Tagging limitations {#limitations}

 Enhanced smart tags are based on learning models of brand images and their tags.
 These models are not always perfect at identifying tags.
-The current version of the Smart Content Service has the following limitations:
+The current version of the Smart Tags has the following limitations:

 * Inability to recognize subtle differences in images.
 For example, slim versus regular fitted shirts.
 * Inability to identify tags based on tiny patterns/parts of an image.
 For example, logos on T-shirts.
 * Tagging is supported in the locales that AEM is supported in.
-For a list of languages, see [Smart Content Services release notes](https://docs.adobe.com/content/help/en/experience-manager-64/release-notes/smart-content-service-release-notes.html).
+For a list of languages, see [Smart Tags release notes](https://docs.adobe.com/content/help/en/experience-manager-64/release-notes/smart-content-service-release-notes.html).

 To search for assets with smart tags (regular or enhanced), use the Assets Omnisearch (full-text search).
 There is no separate search predicate for smart tags.

 >[!NOTE]
 >
->The ability of the Smart Content Service to train on your tags and apply them on other images depends on the quality of images you use for training.
+>The ability of the Smart Tags to train on your tags and apply them on other images depends on the quality of images you use for training.
 >
 >For best results, Adobe recommends that you use visually similar images to train the service for each tag.